camunda/camunda-docs-manual/site/src/documents/api-references/rest/history/get-user-operation-log-query-count.html.md

   </tr>
   <tr>
     <td>operationId</td>
     <td>Filter by the id of the operation.
-This allows fetching multiple entries which are part of a composite operation.</td>
+This allows fetching of multiple entries which are part of a composite operation.</td>
   </tr>
   <tr>
     <td>operationType</td>